 lEONID FINKELSHTEYN PRINCIPAL

 An avid chamber musician, Finkelshteyn has participated in the Southampton Arts Festival in New York, the Four Seasons Chamber Music Festival at East Carolina University, the Eastern Music Festival Chamber Music Series, and the North Carolina Symphony Chamber Music series.
 He has collaborated with his brother, cellist Ilya Finkelshteyn, Julia Fischer, Mark Kosover, Adam Neiman, Awadagin Pratt, Julian Schwarz, and Elina Vähälä, among others.

-A native of Leningrad in the former Soviet Union, he joined the Symphony Orchestra of the Leningrad Philharmonic at only 19 years of age—while still a student at the Leningrad Conservatory, from which he earned a master’s degree, graduating with honors.
+A native of Leningrad in the former Soviet Union, Finkelshteyn joined the Symphony Orchestra of the Leningrad Philharmonic at only 19 years of age—while still a student at the Leningrad Conservatory, from which he earned a Master’s degree, graduating with honors.
 His primary teachers were Peter Weinblatt and Sergei Akopov.
 Eventually, he became principal bassist of the Symphony Orchestra and was a prize winner of the Soviet Union Bass Competition before emigrating to the U.S. in 1990.
 Upon arriving in the U.S., he attended the Aspen Music Festival where he won the E. Nakamichi Double Bass Competition, performing the Koussevitsky Concerto with the festival orchestra.